achermannagement/dnf-group-install-playbook/README.md

 - Rudimentary parser of dnf group info output
 - Emitting Ansible playbook compatible YAML based on dnf
 - Command line tool that handles arguments and I/O

+I then added a parser for basic system info that is used to print output file metadata in the comments of the playbook.